 For any grade below B-, the registrar will be identified for additional support in the particular area.
-The remedial requirements in each case will be determined by the Board of Studies or approved delegate.
-These may be additional academic activities (such as research in a particular topic) or additional clinical or learning activities (reflective activities, skills log activities or miniCEXs).
-The specific activity will be decided by the BOS, with input from the academic coordinator of your university programme.
+The remedial requirements in each case will be determined by the BoS or approved delegate.
+These may be additional academic activities (such as research in a particular topic) or additional clinical or learning activities (reflective activities, skills log activities or Mini-CEXs).
+The specific activity will be decided by the BoS, with input from the academic coordinator of your university programme.